long-stephen-michael/SpringClassroom/README.md

-# Bean Flavored Classroon-OOP Lab
+# Bean Flavored Classroom-OOP Lab
 * **Objective** - to register a `Classroom` bean which _mediates_ a _composite_ `Students` and `Instructors` bean reference.
 * **Purpose** - to demonstrate the use of
 	* Bean registration